-The School of Mathematical Sciences offers a flexible MSc in Mathematics to students who have already done very well in a first degree with high mathematical content.
+The School of Mathematical Sciences offers an MSc in Mathematics to students who have already done very well in a first degree with high mathematical content.
 The MSc programme, which starts in late September, is offered full-time over one year or part-time over two.

 Why study with us?

 - You will be taught by helpful, enthusiastic academic staff who are world-experts in their fields.

-- The programme is flexible and it allows you to choose modules in different areas or specialise in one.
+- The programme is flexible and allows you to choose modules in different areas or specialise in one.

-- As well as access to the extensive Queen Mary Library resources, MSc Mathematics students enjoy a spacious recently refurbished shared office in the Mathematics Building and a dedicated computer network with state-of-the-art software and printing facilities.
+- As well as access to the extensive Queen Mary Library resources, MSc Mathematics students enjoy a spacious recently refurbished shared office and a dedicated computer network with state-of-the-art software and printing facilities.

 - We expect to be able to offer on-campus accommodation to all new full-time postgraduate students coming from outside the London area.